My Austria with Rick Rodgers

 Day 5: Klimt and Coffee

-We start the day at one of the newest art venues in Vienna, the Leopold Museum, where the so-called “decadent” art of the 20th century is displayed.
+We start the day at one of the newer museums in Vienna, the Leopold, where the so-called “decadent” art of the early 20th century is displayed, including works by Klimt, Schiele, and Kokoschka.
 This museum is the showcase of the Museum Quartier, a vibrant new area in this city that cherishes its past.
-We then head to the gold-domed Secession Building, founded by Gustav Klimt to house another collection his followers’ art at the end of the 1800s.

-This evening, take the opportunity if you wish to enjoy a very special dinner at one of the city’s favorite Michelin-starred restaurants, Steiereck (not included).
+This evening, take the opportunity, if you wish, to enjoy a very special dinner at one of the city’s favorite Michelin-starred restaurants, Steiereck (not included).
 With a welcoming service, this exquisite five-course tasting menu is fundamentally Austrian with a unique twist.
+Otherwise, enjoy dinner at a restaurant of your choice, perhaps with locals at one of the neighborhood places.

 Day 7: Vienna -> Bad Ischl -> Salzburg